Connections & Concurrency

 has created a Database object, this will fail with an error that looks like this:

-If this happens, would have to shut down your notebook process (or simply restart your Jupyter server), so that its Database object is destroyed, before the CLI can run.
+If this happens, you would have to shut down your notebook process (or simply restart your Jupyter server), so that its Database object is destroyed, before the CLI can run.

 Create multiple Connections from the same Database object